Privacy Policy

 Who we are

 We’re Tide Platform Ltd, but you’ll know us better as Tide.
-We’re a company that respects your privacy and is committed to protecting your personal data – which is just what this privacy notice is for.
+We’re a company that respects your privacy and is committed to protecting your personal data.
+This privacy notice explains how we achieve that.

-We are registered with the Information Commissioner’s Office (registration no. ZA165305) and are authorised and regulated by the Financial Conduct Authority (FCA) in the UK (reference no. 718743).
+We are registered with the Information Commissioner’s Office (registration no. ZA165305) and are authorised and regulated by the Financial Conduct Authority (FCA) in the UK (reference nos.
+FRN:900843 and FRN:718743).

 Tide is your Data Controller

-Tide is the Data Controller of your data, which means we’re responsible for your personal data processed in relation to your use of the products and services accessible via the Tide Platform.
-When you receive services via the Tide Platform we collect, process, use and are responsible for certain personal data about you.
-When we do so, we are regulated under the applicable laws on the protection of personal data, privacy and electronic communications, including but not limited to The Data Protection Act 2018 (the “DPA 2018”, the United Kingdom General Data Protection Regulation (the “UK GDPR”) and The Privacy and Electronic Communications Regulations (“PECR”).
+When you use Tide Products and Services on the Tide Platform, Tide will collect, process and use personal data about you.
+Tide will be the Data Controller of this personal data, which means we’re responsible for ensuring your data is handled in compliance with the applicable laws on the protection of personal data, privacy and electronic communications in the UK, including but not limited to The Data Protection Act 2018 (the “DPA 2018”, the United Kingdom General Data Protection Regulation (the “UK GDPR”) and The Privacy and Electronic Communications Regulations (“PECR”).

-For the purposes of these laws we are responsible as a ‘Data Controller’ for the processing of your personal data.
-If you have any queries about this Privacy Policy or how we or any other Tide Group company (may) collect, store or use your data, please contact us by email at hello@tide.co.
+If you have any queries about this Privacy Policy or how we or any other Tide Group Entities (may) collect, store or use your data, please contact us by email at hello@tide.co.

 Tide is also your Data Processor in some cases

-When we process personal data you provide to us that is related to other individuals (such as your employees or customers), we may be acting as a Data Processor (discussed below).
+When we process personal data related to other individuals (such as your employees or customers) that you’ve provided to us for the purposes of using Tide Products and Services, we may be acting as a Data Processor on your behalf (discussed below).

 When we are a ‘Data Processor’

-In particular, when you engage with Tide Products and Services, or those of our partners, that involve you providing your employee, customer or other third-party personal data, Tide will likely be acting as a Data Processor of that data.
-Such products and services include but are not limited to invoicing, bookkeeping, employee payroll and accountancy products and providers.
+In particular, when you use Tide Products and Services, or those of our partners, that require you providing your employee, customer or other third-party personal data, Tide will be acting as a Data Processor of that data to the extent necessary to provide the Tide Products and Services to you.
+Such Products and Services include but are not limited to invoicing, bookkeeping, multi-user access, employee payroll and accountancy products.

 Personal data we collect

-We collect personal data for a variety of reasons, including to meet our legal obligations, manage our operations, improve our business and deliver our services and products to you.
+We collect personal data for a variety of reasons, including to meet our legal obligations, manage our operations, improve our business, establish, exercise or defend our legal claims and most importantly – to deliver our Services and Products to you.
+We’re dedicated to protecting all of our Tide Members from the industry-wide threat of fraud, so we may use any data provided to us for the identification, investigation, reporting and prevention of fraud.

-Below is a list of types of personal data that we may collect and use when you apply for, or use, any of our products or services.
+Below is a list of types of personal data that we will collect and use when you apply for, or use, any of our Products or Services.

 Type of personal data Description Purpose Lawful basis